Can You Cure Depression? Steps For Managing Depressive Symptoms

 Medications for depression

-If your depression is moderate to severe, you might be diagnosed with major depressive disorder (MDD).
+If your depression is moderate to severe, you might be diagnosed with major depressive disorder (MDD) or another depressive disorder.
 In that case, seeing a mental health professional can be imperative.
 This provider can diagnose your condition and offer treatment.

-One common treatment for major depressive disorder is medication.
+A common treatment for major depressive disorder is medication.
 Prescription medications for depression are often tested and approved for medical use.
 However, they may still have side effects and should be monitored by a doctor.
-A few medications that a doctor or psychiatrist may prescribe can include the following:
+A few medication categories that a doctor or psychiatrist may prescribe can include the following:

 • SSRIs